• Our Team

 If you feel that you have traits of sensitivity that are affecting your daily life, you may want to consider seeking professional help.
 Psychologists can help HSPs explore their sensitivities and build resilience.
 Our services include:

-• Cognitive Behavioral Therapy (CBT): Manage overwhelming thoughts and emotions effectively.
+• Cognitive Behavioural Therapy (CBT): Manage overwhelming thoughts and emotions effectively.

-• Emotion Regulation Therapy: Develop tools to handle intense feelings.
+• Emotion Regulation: Develop tools to handle intense feelings.

 • Assertiveness Training: Build confidence in setting boundaries.